 Low Level Games Programmer

-I am currently working with my dissertation mentor Ben Williams to turn this project into a conference paper.
-The full dissertation can be found here, and the code for both ECSs can be found here.
+This paper was co-authored with my dissertation mentor, Ben Williams, and is now available as a published conference paper.
+The full paper can be found here, and the code for both ECSs can be found here.

 Dunegon Cook is a chaotic, fast paced dungeon crawler and cooking game, in which the player must fight their way through a dungeon to gather ingredients, and the next day cook them into complex meals for impatient customers.